 Location: 4812 St. Laurent, Equilibrium Yoga Studio

-Course fee: $525*, includes workbook & 4 hour retreat day (10% discount for students, unemployed or if you register with a friend.)
+Course fee: $550*, includes workbook & 4 hour retreat day (10% discount for students, unemployed or if you register with a friend.)
 You can register at the link below by making a 50% deposit to reserve your spot.

 Language: In English, with bilingual discussion format.